S-L1/christmas_calendar/README.md

 ### System Requirements

-The following Python libraries are needed to run the script in folder *00_source*:
+The following Python libraries are needed to run the script in folder *source*:
  - json
  - PyQt6
  - random